2025-2026 Movie Awards Tracker: Winners, Noms & Dates (Oscars, Golden Globes…)

 (Nominations: December 5, 2025 | Ceremony: January 4, 2026)

 The Critics Choice Awards are like the cool critics' party—voted on by over 500 members of the Critics Choice Association (journalists and broadcasters who review movies all year), they blend broad appeal with sharp insights.
 Super important because they're a solid Oscar bellwether (think how they nailed Oppenheimer last year) and cover both film and TV, but we'll focus on movies here.
 Nominations hit on December 5, 2025, announced live by Keltie Knight and Erin Lim Rhodes—Sinners stole the show with a whopping 17 nods, while One Battle After Another grabbed 14.
-The ceremony's January 4, 2026, at the Barker Hangar in Santa Monica, hosted by Chelsea Handler (her fourth go!), airing live on E! and USA Network from 7-10 p.m.
+The ceremony took place January 4, 2026, at the Barker Hangar in Santa Monica, hosted by Chelsea Handler (her fourth go!), airing live on E! and USA Network from 7-10 p.m.
 ET.
 Winners TBD—I'll update this table then.
 For now, here's the full nominee lineup in our key spots:

 Category Nominees Movie / Distributor